Apprise Wealth Management’s Selected Readings for the Week of August 18, 2019

 Here are this week’s articles as well as a brief description of each:

-1. Is Your Child Headed to College?
-The Importance of Having a Financial Power of Attorney and Health Care Directive in Place Before They Go!
+1. The Legal Documents Every Parent Needs Before Their Child Goes off to College: POwer of Attorney & Health Care Proxy.
 Mid-to-late August can be an emotional time for families.
 If you have college-age children, it often means it is time for them to leave for school.
 The start of freshman year is particularly tough.
 This week our second son, Daniel, will be starting college.
 We’ve already been through this process once as our oldest son, Joshua, graduated in May.
 That doesn’t make it any easier though.
 Daniel’s everyday presence in our home will be missed by his parents and his other siblings.
 Beyond the emotional aspect of having your child leave the nest is the realization that at age 18, your child is legally an adult.
 If something happens while they are at school, and you don’t have a Financial Power of Attorney and a Medical Power of Attorney in place, you won’t be able to easily access your child’s financial information or be involved in making any medical decisions about your child.

 2. Exercise Makes You Happier Than Money, According to Yale and Oxford Research.
 Many of us know the benefits of exercise are both physical and mental.
 According to this study, those who exercise regularly tend to feel bad less frequently than those who do not.
 The researchers also found physically active people feel just as good as those who don’t do sports and earn around $25,000 more per year.
 The study also found that three-to-five training sessions per week is the ideal activity level.
 Most likely because of their social aspects, the positive effect of team sports – which involve socializing – was also greater.